 To get an idea of what you should be aiming for when you brew this beer yourself, here are some of our favorite Kolsch beers you can try from independent breweries.

-There are many options to try a classic Kolsch beer, but Fruh beats out some of their bigger rivals to be the best tasting Kolsch beer from the region.
+There are many options to try a classic Kolsch beer, but Fruh beats out some of its bigger rivals to be the best-tasting Kolsch beer from the region.

 Best American Kolsch: American Kolsch, Boulevard Brewing Co.

 This beer takes all the classic flavors that you love about Kolsch beer and replicates them.
 The only thing American about this Kolsch is where it is brewed; Kansas City, Missouri.